forgedGoblin/CalculatorApp/README.md

 # CalculatorApp

 ## Description
-CalculatorApp is a basic calculator application designed for performing arithmetic calculations.
+CalculatorApp is a meticulously crafted calculator application developed as a passion project to enhance proficiency in C# programming and strengthen fundamental programming skills.
+This project serves as a practical exploration of arithmetic operations, algorithmic design, and the implementation of mathematical rules in programming.

-It supports the four standard operations (addition, subtraction, multiplication, and division) and allows users to input mathematical expressions with parentheses.
+The application provides a user-friendly interface for performing basic arithmetic calculations, supporting the four standard operations—addition, subtraction, multiplication, and division.
+It accommodates mathematical expressions with parentheses and adheres to the PEMDAS rule, ensuring precise and reliable results.

-The app follows the PEMDAS rule to evaluate expressions, ensuring accurate results.
+As a continuous endeavor to improve coding expertise, CalculatorApp incorporates best practices in software development, creating a foundation for future enhancements and feature additions.

 ## Features
 - Supports addition, subtraction, multiplication, and division.